-If family was an option don't you think they would have chosen it already?
-It seems many are confused and think since they have family to call on everyone else must also.
+If family were an option, don't you think they would have chosen it already?
+It seems many are confused and think since they have family to call on, everyone else must also.
 This is a bizarre notion.

 So reconsider your question.
 Homeless families are facing enough issues without worrying about being split up.

-If you say this or any of the other lines that go with it like:
+If you say this or any of the other lines that go with it, such as:

 You are not a decent human being and should refrain from being around people who do not fit your high horse mentality.
 Do you really think homeless people don't know their own shortcomings?
 Of course they do.
 So hush.

 Most of the country is just 1–3 lost paychecks away from being homeless.
 Plans don't always work either.
-I had 6 months of savings before we became homeless back many years ago.
-It was gone in about 3.
+I had six months of savings before we became homeless back many years ago.
+It was gone in about three.
 Life happens.
 People get sick.
 Spouses die.
 Children get delays that keep one parent from working.